 So they went to live and work with the locals, scavenging for recyclables in the garbage, and it was just the start of a journey of connections, joy, tears and illness that would lead them to question the very meaning of wealth and poverty.
 Not only would they learn about surviving from a dump, but also about the endurance of the human spirit and the preserving of dignity.

 Gringos in the Garbage is the film they made about this experience, 25% of any profit from which goes directly to the community of El Limonal to help their own development.

 Directed by Warren FitzGerald and Jess Rothenburger (IMDB) Film IMDB | Official Site

 Djavad Mowafaghian Theatre, SFU Woodward's

 Reel Causes Society pairs award winning, cutting edge independent films with community organizations and other non-profit, social justice organizations for events that engage, inspire and create positive change through cinema and dialogue.
 We begin 2017 with our annual general meeting and welcome new members to join us before the screening to learn more about our achievements in 2016, and our plans for the year ahead.
 Meet our newest board members and learn more about the organizations and the causes that we have supported over the years.
 Donations made at the AGM screening of Gringos in the Garbage will be donated to The Global Solidarity Group, the non-profit organization which was formed as a vehicle to direct money to the community (El Limonnal) featured in the film.

-Following the AGM we’ll watch the film Gringos in the Garbage and have a post-film discussion with the Kamloops filmmaker, moderated by Tracy Friesen (Story Money Impact), and hear first-hand how he helped create change through the power of film.
+Following the AGM we’ll watch the film Gringos in the Garbage and have a post-film discussion with the Kamloops filmmaker, moderated by Tracey Friesen (Story Money Impact), and hear first-hand how he helped create change through the power of film.